fluent/fluentd-docs-gitbook/plugins/filter/parser.md

 With this example, if you receive following event:

     time:
-    injested time (depends on your input)
+    injected time (depends on your input)
     record:
     {"log":"192.168.0.1 - - [05/Feb/2018:12:00:00 +0900] \"GET / HTTP/1.1\" 200 777"}